-Whatever your reason, a data center move is one of the most complex IT jobs that you can take on.
+Whatever the reason, a data center move is one of the most complex IT jobs that you can take on.
 You want to execute a smooth migration, with maximum speed and minimal trouble.
 And, you want to minimize the risks of unexpected downtime and interruption to your company’s revenue.

 We have two words for you: “Plan Well!”